Kumasi appears trying in the Accra vs Kumasi game, but no matter how much the Garden City tries, it cannot measure up with the Capital City!

 5. West Hills Shopping Mall

-The West Hills Mall, Accra is the biggest shopping mall in West Africa.
+The 27 700m² West Hills Mall is not just the largest in Ghana, it is the biggest shopping mall in West Africa.
 The Mall offers a wide variety of product categories such as lifestyle, beauty and wellness; electrical, electronics and telecommunications; banking and financial services; a pharmacy with outpatient consulting facilities; restaurants; designer fashion and clothing stores; gifts and other merchandise of high value.
 None of the malls in Kumasi can be compared to this.